 This class is about making statistics useful and, more importantly, making it fun.

-- Understand basic statistical analysis for evaluation of DSM programs
+- Understand basis statistical analysis for evaluation of DSM programs

 - Identify best methods for analyzing different types of data

-- Know the difference between mean, median, and mode and brag about it
+- Know the difference between mean, media, and mode and brag about it

 - Understand how variation in data matters